 Don’t bring much stuff

 Overall the festival felt safe, but it’s more of a protection from your own drunken self.
-It’s easy to loose track of things when you are having too much fun.
+It’s easy to lose track of things when you are having too much fun.
 Our only umbrella was a casualty of Oktoberfest, left under the table while we walked (stumbled) home.
 Also, many tents do not allow you to bring in backpacks, so just don’t bring much.

 If you are heading to Munich for Oktoberfest follow these tips for a good fest.
 Have you already been?
 What other tips would you give a 1st timer to the fest?This post may contain affiliate links, see our disclosure